-Compact thermal energy storage (CTES) technologies are the subject of the Task.
-These technologies are based on the classes of phase change materials (PCM) and thermochemical materials (TCM).
-Materials from these classes will be studied, improved, characterized and tested in components.
-The main components for these technologies are heat exchangers and reactors and these are also studied and further improved in the Task.
-The temperatures of the heat that will be supplied by the thermal storage are determined by the areas of application and range from 0 °C to 20 °C for cooling purposes, from 40 °C to 95 °C for buildings, between 60 °C and 130 °C in district heating and cooling (DHC) networks and 80 °C to more than 500 °C for industry and vehicles.
-Due to the underlying physical and chemical processes, the charging and discharging temperatures, especially with TCM, can have very different values, with charging temperatures mostly determined by the applied heat source.
+Compact thermal energy storage (CTES) technologies are the subject of Task 40.
+These technologies are based on phase change materials (PCM) and thermochemical materials (TCM).
+Materials from these classes will be studied, improved, characterized, and tested in components.
+The main components for these technologies are heat exchangers and reactors, and these are also studied and further improved in the Task.

-The main objectives of the Task are to have a better understanding of the factors that influence the storage density and the performance degradation of CTES materials, to be able to characterize these materials in a reliable and reproducible manner, to have methods to effectively determine the SoC of a CTES and to have better knowledge on how to design optimized heat exchangers and reactors for CTES technologies.
+The main objectives of Task 40 are to have a better understanding of the factors that influence the storage density and the performance degradation of CTES materials, to be able to characterize these materials in a reliable and reproducible manner, to have methods to effectively determine the state of charge of a CTES, and to have better knowledge on how to design optimized heat exchangers and reactors for CTES technologies.

-To achieve these objectives, the work is organized into the following Subtasks
+To achieve these objectives, the work is organized into five Subtasks:

 Subtask A: Material Characterization and Database